mjhea0/node-docker-api/blog.md

 ## Docker Config

-Add a *docker-compose.yml* file to the project root, which is config files used by the Docker Compose to link multiple services together:
+Add a *docker-compose.yml* file to the project root, which is a config file used by Docker Compose to link multiple services together:

 ```
 version: '2.1'